ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Register Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method bulkDevicesAdd() can be used to register one or more devices to Internet of Things Foundation, each request can contain a maximum of 512KB.
+Method addMultipleDevices() can be used to register one or more devices to Internet of Things Foundation, each request can contain a maximum of 512KB.
 For example,

 .. code:: java